n6ai/minze/docs/api/index.md

 ### select

-Selects the first matching element for the given `CSS` string selector inside the `html` property.
+Selects the first matching element for the given `CSS` selector inside the `html` template.

 - **Method**